Matt-Caspermeyer/H3B/README.md

 1. If it is a game crash, note which action caused the crash.
 2. If the game appears to lock up, ALT-TAB back to Windows to see if there is a pop-up.
-  a.
-If there is a pop-up window, note the message and then click OK to proceed.
+  1. If there is a pop-up window, note the message and then click OK to proceed.
-  b.
-After you click OK, the game will most likely crash exit to Windows.
+  2. After you click OK, the game will most likely crash exit to Windows.
-  c.
-If the game does not crash after you click OK, it is highly recommended to quit your game rather than continue since behavior may be strange.
+  3. If the game does not crash after you click OK, it is highly recommended to quit your game rather than continue since behavior may be strange.
 3. Save your game often just in case!
 4. If the game locks up when you cursor over a child or item, there is a misspelling in one of the templates:
-  a.
-Note which child it is when this happens
+  1. Note which child it is when this happens
-  b.
-Contact me and let me know which child it is and I'll correct the error
+  2. Contact me and let me know which child it is and I'll correct the error
-  c.
-I hope we've found all these errors!
+  3. I hope we've found all these errors!
 5. Try to load from a save game and see if it still crashes in the same spot.
 If it crashes in the same spot, the only hope I have of resolving the issue is for:
-  a.
-You to provide me a savegame.
+  1. You to provide me a savegame.
-  b.
-Provide me the exact steps to repeat the crash.
+  2. Provide me the exact steps to repeat the crash.
-  c.
-Without these, my chance of resolving this issue is probably very slim.
+  3. Without these, my chance of resolving this issue is probably very slim.

 Crash List
 ----------

 1. I've had crashes with a failure to allocate more memory a couple of times.
-  a.
-The solution is to reload your most recent save game and simply continue.
+  1. The solution is to reload your most recent save game and simply continue.
-  b.
-Let me know if you see this problem, but currently I have no idea how to resolve it (I probably would need 1CC or Katauri Interactive's help with this one).
+  2. Let me know if you see this problem, but currently I have no idea how to resolve it (I probably would need 1CC or Katauri Interactive's help with this one).
-  c.
-This problem seems to exhibit itself after you've been playing a long gaming session (it seems like I run into this after playing for several hours).
+  3. This problem seems to exhibit itself after you've been playing a long gaming session (it seems like I run into this after playing for several hours).

 Bug List:
 ---------

 1. Damage causing effects (i.e. burning and poison):
-  a.
-If an AI unit is killed by a damage causing effect and if the next unit to move is another AI unit, then their damage causing effect is skipped if they have one.
+  1. If an AI unit is killed by a damage causing effect and if the next unit to move is another AI unit, then their damage causing effect is skipped if they have one.
-  b.
-I worked and worked trying to fix this bug, but to no avail.
+  2. I worked and worked trying to fix this bug, but to no avail.
-    i.
-I'm pretty sure that it is a bug with the game itself as I don't think they intended for damaging effects to kill units. ii.
-As such, I don't know how to fix this bug, but if you have any ideas then please let me know!
+    1. I'm pretty sure that it is a bug with the game itself as I don't think they intended for damaging effects to kill units.
+    2. As such, I don't know how to fix this bug, but if you have any ideas then please let me know!

 If you notice any other problems or issues, then please let me know!